How to get from Salerno to Capri

 When travelling from Salerno to Capri, there is no better option than to take a direct ferry.
 It is the cheapest and most convenient way to complete this journey.

-Alicost and NLG (Navigazione Libera Del Golfo) are the main ferry operators on this route.
-Ferry tickets start from €25 ($26.50) for the 2-hour ferry ride.
+Alicost and NLG (Navigazione Libera del Golfo) are the main ferry operators on this route.
+Ferry tickets start from €27.50 ($32.50) for a ride that takes around 1 hour 30 minutes to 2 hours.

 The ferry service from Salerno to Capri is available only from June to October.
 Their schedules are usually posted just a few days to a week before the trips start running.